CSE 8803 · Spring 2026

 Use the Interactive Demos

-Each week has live calculators and visual sliders.
+Each week has live visualizers and clickable demos.
 Change the inputs and watch outputs update — this is the fastest way to build intuition.

 Quiz Yourself

-Each week ends with quiz-style questions modeled after actual Quiz 1–4.
+Each week ends with multiple-choice questions modeled after actual Quizzes 1–7.
 Cover the answer, try it yourself, then reveal.
 Repeat weak spots.

 Follow the Thread

 Each week builds on the last.
-If something is confusing in Week 5, go back to Week 3.
+If something in Week 9 is confusing, check Week 7 (LSTMs).
 The roadmap above shows exactly how concepts connect.